mccornet/pl-900/exam_questions/exam_questions.md

+> **Discussion**
+>
+> Correct answer is D
+>
+> Community: "To use data from different sources, PBI don't need to be on same tenant, because you can use them just with different credentials for each of them.
+In my opinion D (SSO) then."
+>
+> -----
+>
 > **Correct Answer:** *C* [🗳️](https://www.examtopics.com/exams/microsoft/pl-900/view/17/#)
 > Reference:
 > https://docs.microsoft.com/en-us/power-platform/admin/use-power-bi
->
-> *Community vote distribution*: D
->
-> "To use data from different sources, PBI don't need to be on same tenant, because you can use them just with different credentials for each of them.
-In my opinion D (SSO) then."